Xbox Series S & X: Your ultimate preorder guide | CNN Underscored

 Both systems may be launching on November 10, but that doesn’t mean they’re made equal.
 Which one should be on your radar?
 We’ve got a handy breakdown of everything you need to know about both consoles, but in a nutshell, the Xbox Series X is the more powerful (and more expensive) of the two.

 It’s the most powerful system in the Xbox family, in fact, with a custom-designed CPU based on AMD’s Zen 2 and Radeon RDNA architecture.
-It features 8K support that can handle up to a 120 fps frame rate, ray tracing, and variable refresh rate support.
-Loading times will be dramatically reduced thanks to its solid state drive, and it’ll be able to handle any Xbox Series X game thrown at it.
+It features 8K support that can handle up to a 120 fps frame rate, ray tracing and variable refresh rate support.
+Loading times will be dramatically reduced, thanks to its solid-state drive, and it’ll be able to handle any Xbox Series X game thrown at it.
 You can expect to pay $499 for the Xbox Series X.

 The Xbox Series S, on the other hand, is a smaller console with a compact form factor and stats that match the smaller price tag.
 It includes a 512GB custom SSD with faster loading times, support for 1440p resolution at 120 fps, and 4K upscaling and video playback.
 It can play all the Xbox Series X games you want to throw at it, but be advised you are getting a cheaper, less powerful console here.
 If that doesn’t matter to you, it’s a mighty fine option that’ll only run you $299.